dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 Let's label the images with bounding boxes using an open-source image labeling tool [labelImg](https://github.com/tzutalin/labelImg).

-The `labelImg` app enables us to label images with class name and bounding boxes surrounding the object of interest.
+The `labelImg` app enables us to label images with class names and bounding boxes surrounding the object of interest.
 The following figure shows a demo of the app.
 {{< figure_resizing src="labelimg_demo_annot.jpg" >}}